In the green of the grass…in the smell of the sea…

-I approached her room and stopped, immediately turning around to Daddy behind me and we stood in a spot Mom couldn’t see us.
-He hugged me so tight and for the first time, I saw him cry.
-I remember feeling like I couldn’t stand and he just kept holding me.
+Walking into Mom’s room, I immediately turned around to Dad behind me and we stood in a spot she couldn’t see us.
+He hugged me so tight and for the first time in my life, I saw him cry.
+I remember feeling like I couldn’t stand up and he just kept holding me.
 He could barely get his words out, but he said his love for Mommy and me and all us kids was beyond words, that love wasn’t a big enough word.
 He said that he feels so much pain in his heart for all of us and wishes he could just rip it out.
-I will never forget that moment for the rest of my life.

-Then I went up to mom’s bed and just hugged her.
+Then I went up to Mom’s bed and just leaned down to hug her.
 I couldn’t help but cry.
-Seeing her so weak and sick made this all so real.
+Seeing her look so weak and sick made this all so real.
 We found out what kind of cancer it was and I was relieved when I heard it was breast cancer.
 That is the cancer people beat.

-I’m going to make the best of the days to come and stay positive.
+I need to make the best of the days to come and stay positive.
 I’ve got the best friends and family and the best mom I could ever ask for.

 The thought of something happening to me and having to leave Everett, feels so absolutely scary, my mind can’t even comprehend it.
 Or the thought of being pulled away from Chris is equally frightening.
 Thinking how lost he would be…how sad he would be…how I know he’d try desperately to pick up the pieces with Everett and our house and dinners and plans and all the love I gave that was just gone.